TTWNO/tait.tech/isaif.md

 modern society.
 </p>

 <p id="78">78.
-First, there doubtless are differences in the strength of the drive for power.
+First, there doubtless are innate differences in the strength of the drive for power.
 Individuals with a weak drive for power may
 have relatively little need to go through the power process, or at least relatively little need for autonomy in the power process.
 These are docile types who would have been happy as plantation darkies in the Old South.
 (We don’t mean to sneer at the “plantation darkies” of the Old South.
 To their credit, most of the slaves were NOT content with their servitude.
 We do sneer at